getify/native-promise-only/README.md

 This project intentionally adheres pretty strictly to the narrow core of [Promises/A+](http://promisesaplus.com) as adopted/implemented by ES6 into the native `Promise()` mechanism.

-But it's quite likely that you will experience a variety of scenarios in which using *only* native promises might be tedious, limiting, or more trouble than it's worth.
+But it's quite likely that you will [experience a variety of scenarios](http://blog.getify.com/promises-part-5/) in which using *only* native promises might be tedious, limiting, or more trouble than it's worth.
 There's good reason why most other **Promises/A+** "compliant" libs are actually superset extensions on the narrow core: **because async flow-control is often quite complex in the real world.**

-*Native Promise Only* will not add any of these extra flourishes.
+*Native Promise Only* will **NOT** add any of these extra flourishes.
 Sorry.

 **However, I have another project**: [asynquence](http://github.com/getify/asynquence) (async + sequence).
 It's an abstraction on top of the promises concept (promises are hidden inside), designed to drastically improve the readability and expressiveness of your async flow-control code.